MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Internal Network of your macro module](images/tutorials/basicmechanics/BM_23.png "Internal Network of your macro module")

 ##### Module Fields
 In the *Parameters* section, you can define *fields* of your macro module.
-These fields may map to existing fields of the internal network (*internalName = ...* ), but they do not need to and can also be completely new.
+These fields may map to existing fields of the internal network (<attribute>internalName</attribute> = ...), but they do not need to and can also be completely new.
 You can reference these fields when creating a panel, to allow interactions with these fields.
 All fields appear in the *Automatic Panel*.

 ### Module Panel Layout
 To create your own user interface, we need to create a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Window" "Window" >}}.
 A window is one of the layout elements that exist in MDL.
 These layout elements are called {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#Controls" "controls" >}}.
 The curled brackets define the window section, in which you can define properties of the window and insert further controls like a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Box" "Box" >}}.